dlschwartz/2019cHIST630/schematron.markdown

 all of the values of @xml:id on \<editor\> elements.
 This works, but using variables means that if an editor is added to the header, the Schematron rule has to be manually changed.
-Using variables means that Schematron does that work for me.
-On a large project this can save time and errors.
+Using variables means that Schematron does that work for us.
+On a large project this can save time and prevent errors.

 ### <a name="valueOf"/>Using Variables in Messages
 Not only do variables help to keep validation up to date as a project